“Why are you lying around the house again? Didn’t feel like going on? No, got diarrhoea…I guess the water wasn’t as clean as I thought it was…”

 And that brings us to the biggest downside of boiling.
 You need fuel, and a lot of it, especially for long trips or large amounts of water.
 To reduce the amount of fuel required and to filter out the suspended particles and chemicals in the water, there is a variety of other water purification techniques you can use.
 The most important water purification methods are:

 such as Micropur Forte (only available on our German website)

 - How does Micropur Forte work?
 The microorganisms are killed chemically by silver ions or chlorine.
 One gram of powder is enough for 100 litres of water!

 - What does it combat?
 Bacteria, viruses, most protozoa and fungi

 - How heavy is the package?
-22 grams for 100 tablets
+100 grams

-- Application: For clear, but potentially contaminated water; when the water is stored
+- What is it good for?
+For clear, but potentially contaminated water; when the water is stored

 + easy to use